Sabiniano/Sabiniano/README.md

 - 👋 Hi, I’m @Sabiniano
 - 👀 I’m interested in Full Stack
-- 🌱 I’m currently learning C# anda Java
+- 🌱 I’m currently learning Data Science and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...